LuisF1238/LuisF1238.github.io/index.md

 Hello!
 I'm **Jose Luis Flores**, a college student and aspiring data scientist.
 I currently work as a tutor in computer science, calculus, and statistics.
 My passions include exploring data-driven solutions and applying insights to real-world problems.

-In my free time, I enjoy **powerlifting** and continuously challenging myself both mentally and physically.
+In my free time, I enjoy **powerlifting** and continuously mentally and physically challenging myself.

 ## Areas of Study
 - Data Science and Machine Learning